telerik/blazor-docs/knowledge-base/grid-add-edit-state.md

 ---
-title: Enter Grid Edit Mode Programmatically
+title: Enter and Exit Grid Edit Mode Programmatically
 description: How to add and edit Grid rows programmatically or with custom buttons.
 type: how-to
 page_title: Enter and Exit Grid Edit Mode from Code